How to Build a Unique Landing Page in 2026 (Without Looking AI-Generated)

 Step 4: Fix the Animations

-Replace every transition-all duration-300 ease-in-out with specific, intentional transitions:
+Swap every transition-all duration-300 ease-in-out for specific, intentional transitions:

 Before: